ruffythepirate/sql-apply/README.md

 * Ensuring that scripts are applied in an ordered manner according to naming convention.
 * Migrations scripts will be written in SQL.

+For full information please refer to the [API Documentation](https://ruffythepirate.github.io/sql-apply/).

 ## Conventions

 The project aims at staying true to the flyway project mentioned above.
 For this the name convention consists of: